Scarlett100/DevOps_tech257/tech257_aws/vpc.md

 A default VPC is a public VPC, designed to make it easy to get going with AWS services such as an EC2.
 It has an internet gateway and public subnets with a corresponding route table.
 So, it's useful you only need publicly accessible resources or new to aws.

 <br>
-However, I need to keep parts of my network private, my database should not be publically accessible.
+However, I need to keep parts of my network private, my database should not be publicly accessible.
 So, I will create my own to get the setup I need, its more complicated than using the default, but its more secure.

 During the creation of my own VPC I shall: